 Item 6.
-Exhibits and Financial Statement Schedules Exhibit Number Description 31.1 Certification of the Chief Executive Officer pursuant to Rule 13a-14(a) (filed herewith) 31.2 Certification of the Chief Financial Officer pursuant to Rule 13a-14(a) (filed herewith) 32.1 Certification of the Chief Executive Officer pursuant to 18 U.S.C.
+Exhibits and Financial Statement Schedules

+Exhibit Number Description 31.1 Certification of the Chief Executive Officer pursuant to Rule 13a-14(a) (filed herewith) 31.2 Certification of the Chief Financial Officer pursuant to Rule 13a-14(a) (filed herewith) 32.1 Certification of the Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 32.2 Certification of the Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes- Oxley Act of 2002 (furnished herewith) 101 The following materials from the Registrant's Quarterly Report on Form 10-Q for the quarter ended March 31, 2014, are formatted in XBRL (eXtensible Business Reporting Language); (i) Condensed Consolidated Statements of Financial Condition as of March 31, 2014 and December 31, 2013, (ii) Condensed Consolidated Statements of Operations for the three months ended March 31, 2014 and 2013, (iii) Condensed Consolidated Statements of Comprehensive Income for the three months ended March 31, 2014 and 2013, (iv) Condensed Consolidated Statements of Changes In Equity for the three months ended March 31, 2014 and 2013, (v) Condensed Consolidated Statements of Cash Flows for the three months ended March 31, 2014 and 2013, (v) Notes to Condensed Consolidated Financial Statements (filed herewith)
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 101 The following materials from the Registrant's Quarterly Report on Form 10-Q for the quarter ended March 31, 2015, are formatted in XBRL (eXtensible Business Reporting Language); (i) Condensed Consolidated Statements of Financial Condition as of March 31, 2015 and December 31, 2014, (ii) Condensed Consolidated Statements of Operations for the three months ended March 31, 2015 and 2014, (iii) Condensed Consolidated Statements of Comprehensive Income for the three months ended March 31, 2015 and 2014, (iv) Condensed Consolidated Statements of Changes In Equity for the three months ended March 31, 2015 and 2014, (v) Condensed Consolidated Statements of Cash Flows for the three months ended March 31, 2015 and 2014, and (vi) Notes to Condensed Consolidated Financial Statements (filed herewith)